hjeongchoi/udacity-project-airbnb-seattle/README.md

 3) What are the main factors that the price of rooms?

 # 3. File Descriptions
-There are 1 notebooks available here to showcase work related to the above questions.
+There is 1 notebook available here to showcase work related to the above questions.
 It is exploratory in searching through the data pertaining to the questions above.

 # 4. Results
 The main findings of the code can be found at the post available here.